To have our periodic investment commentary delivered directly to your inbox, please visit www.orioncapitalmgmt.com to sign up.

 About the Author:

 Peter C. Thoms, CFA, is the founder and managing member of Orion Capital Management LLC, an independent Registered Investment Advisor based in Coronado, California.
-The firm focuses on managing global investment accounts for both institutional and private clients.
+The firm manages assets for individuals, families, trusts, corporate pension plans and non-profit organizations.